sanamica/restaurant_preference/README.md

 The location-based recommender can be used by people to decide which restaurant they want to visit in a particular area.

 Project Work Flow :
-Data compilation and cleaning
+Data compilation and cleaning,
-Exploratory data analysis
+Exploratory data analysis,
-K-means clustering for location based recomender Logistic Regression Model
+K-means clustering for location based recomender, Logistic Regression Model,
 Principal Component Analysis